slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+> *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
+-- Salman Rushdie*

 > *"Always take sides: neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor never the tormented."
 -- Elie Wiesel*
 > *"Não há direitos sem obrigações e viceversa."  -- E. Ferreira*